zdflower/votapp/README.md

 * You can share a poll by copying the link of that poll's page.
 * I would like to improve the design of the pages.
 * The polls have date of creation (for now, in english).
+* The index page shows polls by date of creation (the last first).